-SHANGHAI - Chinese censors have blocked the website of Britain's national broadcaster, the BBC said in a statement late on Wednesday, coming as tensions rise in Hong Kong between pro-democracy protesters and police.
+Chinese Communist Party censors have blocked the website of Britain's national broadcaster, the BBC said in a statement, as tensions rise in Hong Kong between pro-democracy protesters and police.

 "The BBC strongly condemns any attempts to restrict free access to news and information and we are protesting to the Chinese authorities.
 This appears to be deliberate censorship," said Peter Horrocks, director of the BBC World Service Group.

-The BBC's English-language website was still inaccessible in China on Thursday morning.
+The BBC's English-language website was still inaccessible in China on Thursday.

 In Hong Kong, police used pepper spray early on Thursday to stop pro-democracy protesters from blocking a major road near the office of the city's embattled leader amid public anger over the police beating a protester a day earlier.